JamesDarby345/Volumetric_Instance_to_Mesh/README.md

 ### Front back average
 File: fb_avg_3d_instance_to_midline_volume.py

+**Update:** masking voxels that left the original label and relying on delauney_2d triangulation to fill holes results in this method being the fastest and produces the best results.
+Consider the other two deprecated.

 Fastest midline calculation method.<br>
 Front and back of the instance volume are averaged to create a midline volume.<br>
 PCA components are used to determine the orientation of the structure.<br>